Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Deriving Inequalities from the Inflation Technique

 Recall that the first inequality (\cref{eq:ww_ineq}) presented in \cref{sec:found_inequalities} was derived using the Wagon-Wheel inflation (\cref{fig:wagon_wheel_inflation}).
 The Wagon-Wheel inflation possesses $4$ copies of $C$ ($C_1, C_2, C_3, C_4$) and $2$ copies of $A$ ($A_1, A_2$) and $B$ ($B_1, B_2$) arranged in the shape of a Wagon-Wheel.
 The maximal ai-expressible sets of the Wagon-Wheel inflation along with their ancestral dependences can be found in \cref{tab:asexpr_triangle_structure_wagon_wheel}.
 These maximal ai-expressible sets define a marginal scenario where the joint variables $\jointvar$ are the set of observable nodes in the Wagon-Wheel inflation $\jointvar = \nodes'_O$:

-Given that the Fritz distribution is defined over $4$-outcomes variables, the variables in the marginal scenario are assigned $4$-outcomes as well.
-This marginal scenario $\mscenario$ then defines an incidence matrix $M$ capable of accommodating the Fritz distribution that has $\abs{\Events{\mscenario}} = 4 \cdot 4^{4} = 1024$ rows and $\abs{\Events{\jointvar}} = 4^8 = 65,536$ columns --- this matrix is not reproduced here.
-The sheer size of the incidence matrix used here makes complete solutions of the marginal problem using tools such as linear-quantifier elimination intractable.
+Given that the Fritz distribution is defined over four-outcome variables, the variables in the marginal scenario are assigned four-outcomes as well.
+This marginal scenario $\mscenario$ then defines an incidence matrix $M$ capable of accommodating the Fritz distribution that has $\abs{\Events{\mscenario}} = 4 \cdot 4^{4} = 1024$ rows and $\abs{\Events{\jointvar}} = 4^8 = 65,536$ columns; this matrix is not reproduced here.
+The sheer size of the incidence matrix used here makes complete solutions of the marginal problem using tools such as linear quantifier elimination intractable.
 To construct the marginal distribution vector $\probvec^{\mscenario}$ for the Fritz distribution, one begins with $\probvec^{\mscenario}$ defined in a \textit{symbolic} form,

 Which can be factored into the ancestrally independent injectable sets using \cref{tab:asexpr_triangle_structure_wagon_wheel},

 And penultimately, each probability distribution in \cref{eq:marginal_vector_wagon_wheel_factors} is deflated by dropping copy-indices.